PrestaShop/prestashop-specs/content/1.7/back-office/catalog/attributes-and-features/features/features-listing.md

 ### Settings wheel
 When clicking on the settings wheel, three options are displayed:

- - Add new (for adding a new feature)
 1) Refresh list

 After clicking on it, the page is reloaded.
 Sorts and searches are kept.